8.4 Risk Management, Investigations, and Documentation

 • Link performance or conduct actions to specific expectations and evidence.

-• Document employee responses and follow-up commitments accurately.
+• Capture the employee's response and any follow-up commitments accurately.

-• Maintain records according to retention, privacy, and confidentiality rules.
+• Maintain records according to retention, privacy, and confidentiality rules and any legal holds.

 • Escalate sensitive matters to legal or appropriate specialists when needed.

 Senior HR should also look for patterns.
-Multiple complaints about one manager, repeated accommodation delays in one location, a cluster of safety reports, or inconsistent discipline by demographic group may reveal systemic risk.
-A case-by-case mindset can miss enterprise exposure.
-Pattern analysis should be conducted carefully, using appropriate data, confidentiality protections, and stakeholder review.
+Multiple complaints about one manager, repeated accommodation delays at one location, a cluster of safety reports, or discipline that varies by demographic group may reveal systemic risk or disparate impact.
+A case-by-case mindset can miss enterprise exposure, but pattern analysis must use appropriate data, confidentiality protections, and stakeholder review so it does not itself become a privacy problem.

 Corrective action should match findings and risk.
 It may include coaching, training, policy revision, discipline, leadership accountability, process change, safety controls, or broader communication.
-A severe matter may require stronger action even when the leader is high performing.
-Protecting a powerful leader despite substantiated misconduct creates ethical and reputation risk.
+A severe matter may require stronger action even when the leader is high-performing, because protecting a powerful leader despite substantiated misconduct creates ethical, legal, and reputational risk.

-The best SCP response is neither overly punitive nor overly passive.
-It protects employees, preserves fairness, respects due process, and makes decisions that can be explained with facts.
-It also learns from the event by improving controls so the same risk is less likely to recur.
+The best SCP response is neither overly punitive nor passive: it protects employees, preserves fairness and due process, makes decisions that can be explained with facts, and learns from the event by improving controls so the same risk is less likely to recur.

 Test Your Knowledge